Cat Dancer

-Cat Dancer is the debut and sole solo album by American singer-songwriter and musician Sandy Stewart, which was released by Modern in 1984.
+Cat Dancer is the debut and only solo album by American singer-songwriter and musician Sandy Stewart, which was released by Modern in 1984.

 Cat Dancer failed to reach the Billboard 200, but reached number eight on the Bubbling Under the Top LPs chart.
 "Saddest Victory" was released as the album's only single.

 The album received a CD release by Wounded Bird Records in 2009.

 Background

 Speaking of the album, Stewart told The Spokesman-Review in 1984, "The album is so depressing, like 'Oh God, he left me; oh God, I don't have a boyfriend.'
 I think that's because I tend to write more when I'm depressed.
 All my songs tend to sound too sad, and I'm very happy right now."

 "I Pretend" is a duet with Stevie Nicks, who also provided backing vocals on "Cat Dancers" and "Get My Way".
 Stewart and Nicks first collaborated on Nicks' 1983 solo album The Wild Heart.
 On Nicks' album, Stewart provided keyboards, piano and backing vocals across six tracks.
 She also co-wrote three tracks, including the US hit singles "If Anyone Falls" and "Nightbird", the latter being a duet between Nicks and Stewart.